tgf-0/skyscan/readme.md

         - Set `ListenAngle` value to `180`
         - Set `TargetMessage` value to `"origin_west"`

+<small>Note: if nav receivers aren't working correctly after first installing, you may need to restart your game.</small>

 ## Operation
 Press the `SKYSCAN` button to turn on scanning and location.
 Your `Location` display will show your X,Y and Z coordinates.
 The `Velocity` display shows your velocity in each coordinate direction and overall speed.
 Negative values indicate you are traveling toward the `origin_gate` station.